J-Jaganathan/AIScraper/README.md

 2. Enter natural language scraping prompts
 3. View results with interactive visualizations
 4. Export data as CSV or Excel
-5. Limited to 5 scrapes per day

-### For Admins
-1. Login with admin credentials
-2. Unlimited scraping access
-3. Admin panel to monitor all users and scrapes
-4. View usage analytics and statistics

 ### Example Prompts
 - "Scrape top 50 mobiles from Flipkart with price, rating, and discount"